parse-community/parse-blockchain/README.md

 ### Reading the object

-You can now query your object using the REST API to see the status changes the transaction recepit once it is confirmed.
+You can now query your objects using the REST API to see the status changes and the transaction receipt once it is confirmed.

 ```sh
 curl -X GET \